Gibbs measures for foliated bundles with negatively curved leaves: An equidistribution result

 The intersection of $B(x,R)$ with the small cylinder is not markovian.
 Some connected components of the intersection are strictly included in the corresponding connected component of $L_x\cap K_{p,\eps}$.
 As we have chosen a potential with positive pressure, these non-markovian components can't be neglected.
-Thus, we'll be led to introduce two ``markovian'' measures in a similar way to what is given by Formula \eqref{Eq:ballaverages}.
+Thus, we will be led to introduce two ``markovian'' measures.

-\paragraph{Notation.} We will use the two following convenient notations for two quantities that we shall compare later:
+\paragraph{Notation.} We will use the two following convenient notations for two quantities that we shall compare later